 Our season runs in 4 phases:

-2) Summer (July to Labour Day) sees the operation add another 6 “Assistant Guides” to the staff.
+2) Summer (July to Labour Day) Our full fleet of 15 Guides will be running tours.
 The schedule becomes more complex with Cave Tours now running 7 days a week, every hour on the hour.
-During summer, our camp programs continue with large groups participating in team building and rock/rappelling courses as well as caving.
+During summer, our outdoor programs continue with large groups participating in team building and rock/rappelling courses as well as caving.

 3) Fall begins as we say good-bye to summer student staff and reduce our crew to 8 staff again.
 This is a beautiful season and represents our “pinnacle of programming excellence” as we deliver some of our best outdoor education with schools returning for another 4-6 weeks.
 The majority of our programs close down on Thanksgiving Weekend.